cmerkatas/cmerkatas.github.io/index.md

 and I studied Mathematics at the University of Patras, Greece with a specialization on Computational Mathematics and Informatics.

-My [research interests](https://cmerkatas.github.io/research/) lie in Bayesian nonparametrics, MCMC algorithms and statistical machine learning.
+My [research interests](https://cmerkatas.github.io/research/) lie in Bayesian nonparametrics, MCMC algorithms and nonlinear time series.

 If you want to contact me,
 please send me an e-mail: christos "dot" merkatas "at" gmail "dot" com